Wondering how to get from Lisbon to Sintra? Here you’ll find information on all the possible options: train, bus, private driver, tours and taxi.

 Go on a Sintra Tour from Lisbon

-➤ The Sintra, Cabo da Roca and Cascais Full-Day Tour is the top-rated option on GetYourGuide.
-On this busy day you’ll get to visit Pena Palace and Quinta da regaleira (another beautiful palace) in Sintra, before making your way to Cabo da Roca, which marks the westernmost point in Europe.
-You’ll head to Cascais next, a favorite holiday destination among the European aristocrats and a charming beach town. ➥ BOOK IT HERE
+▶️ The Sintra, Cabo da Roca and Cascais Full-Day Tour is the top-rated option on GetYourGuide.
+On this busy day, you’ll get to visit Pena Palace and Quinta da regaleira in Sintra, before making your way to Cabo da Roca.
+You’ll head to Cascais next, a favorite holiday destination among the European aristocrats. ➥ BOOK IT HERE

-➤ If you prefer something more adventurous, the Sintra – Cascais: 6-Hour Electric Bike Tour from Lisbon is for you.
-You’ll travel to Sintra from Lisbon by train with your guide, and there you’ll be given an electric bike.
-During the day you’ll have the opportunity to visit some of the most important attractions in the area such as Sintra National Palace, Quinta da Regaleira, Montserrate Palace, Pena Palace, Peninha Sanctuary, and the beautiful town of Cascais. ➥ BOOK IT HERE
+▶️ If you prefer something more adventurous, the Sintra to Cascais Full-Day Guided E-Bike Tour is for you.
+You’ll travel to Sintra by train, and there hop on an electric bike.
+During the day you’ll have the opportunity to visit the Sintra National Palace, Quinta da Regaleira, Montserrate Palace, Pena Palace, Peninha Sanctuary, and the beautiful town of Cascais. ➥ BOOK IT HERE

 READ ALSO: 10 Best Sintra Tours from Lisbon